 - hormonal acne

-Many of us have no idea of what a normal period looks like so if you are interested this is what Chinese Medicine considers to be normal:
+It’s no secret many of us have no idea of what a normal period looks like.
+So if you are interested this is what Chinese Medicine considers to be normal:

-Your period ideally starts during the night of the 27th day, or the morning of the 28th day (although a regular cycle between 26 and 30 days long, is still considered normal).
+Your period ideally starts during the night of the 27th day or the morning of the 28th day, although a cycle between 26 and 30 days is still considered normal so long as it’s regular.
 The menstrual blood starts fresh red and at a moderate flow.
 The flow continues to get heavier over the next couple of days.
 On the heaviest day, the flow should require a regular sanitary napkin/ tampon to be changed approximately every 3 hours.
-It should then taper off and finish cleanly, still fresh red in colour.
+It should then taper off and finish cleanly, still fresh red in colour around day five.